 You also should beware that there are many con artists and scams that promise to save a person’s home or lower their mortgage debt or payments.
 You put your credit, your identity, and your home at risk when you engage with them.
 Hire a qualified, reputable lawyer to protect your rights and fight for your home or negotiate the best circumstances to end the loan.

-If you can pay the money you owe to the lender due to missed mortgage payments, now or shortly, you may be able to save your home.
+If you can pay the money you owe to the lender due to missed mortgage payments now or shortly, you may be able to save your home.
 Your mortgage is a loan.
 A bank is usually the lender of the mortgage.
-Foreclosure is the lender’s process for taking a homeowner’s property because the homeowner failed to make agreed-upon payments to pay back their loan.
+Foreclosure is the lender’s process for taking a homeowner’s property because the homeowner failed to make agreed-upon payments to repay their loan.
 The lender forecloses to take the property and sell it.

 The sale of the foreclosed property is the typical way the lender gets its money back.
 But suppose you can demonstrate your ability to pay the lender the money you owe and stay current with future payments.
 In this case, your lawyer may be able to negotiate with the lender to stop your foreclosure.
 There are a couple of ways to do this.